What Is the Proper Way to Measure Mine, or My Property Management Company’s Management Performance?

 10. Long-Term Property Health & Maintenance Strategy

-This helps protect the asset not just collect rent.
+This helps protect the asset, not just collect rent.

-The Wrong Ways to Measure Performance ❌
+The Wrong Ways to Measure Performance

 Owners sometimes (understandably) misjudge performance using these factors:

-Repairs reflect property condition, age, and tenant behavior not management quality.
+Number of repairs requested - Repairs reflect property condition, age, and tenant behavior, not management quality.

-Even perfect homes generate maintenance requests.
+Whether a tenant ever complains - Even perfect homes generate maintenance requests.

-Good management involves both empathy and enforcement not just friendliness.
+How "nice" tenants feel - Good management involves both empathy and enforcement, not just friendliness.

-Market conditions heavily influence pricing.
+Rental rate alone - Market conditions heavily influence pricing.

-Homes vary drastically in age, quality, location, and layout.
+Comparing your property to a friend's property - Homes vary drastically in age, quality, location, and layout.

-How to Measure Your Own Performance as an Owner ✔️
+How to Measure Your Own Performance as an Owner

 Owners also play a role in successful property management.